anksu2024/asarraf.github.io/_posts/2020-11-28-linkedin-learning-notebook-feature-redesign.md

 * Frustrating to lose all the unsaved notes from multiple previous chapters and might have to revisit all those chapters.
 * Hampers the progress of the course because the user has to revisit all the chapter.

-<strong>Heuristic Principles to achieve:</strong> <strong>Heuristic Principles to achieve:</strong> Users can focus on the learning while reliably offloading information on notes.<br/>
+<strong>Heuristic Principles to achieve:</strong> Users can focus on the learning while reliably offloading information on notes.<br/>
 <strong>Utility of resolution: </strong>High

 ![Final_exp_2](https://raw.githubusercontent.com/asarraf/asarraf.github.io/master/assets/img/uploads/20201128/final_screenshots/final_exp_2.png)